eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     the attestation, that they may issue, request and receive from a Wallet Instance, according to their role in the ecosystem.

+    [**It's worth mentioning that such rulebooks will also be able to help wallet developers with the user interface of their wallets.
+For example, to provide a UI overlay for attributes such that a date appears consistently as dd/mm/yyyy, or to hide the machine-friendly attribute labels within an attestation and replace them with user-friendly labels.
+This is a vital area to get right, as credential wallets tend to look really clunky and unfriendly without this UI overlay capabily.
+In general there needs to be more focus on the user interface of EUDIWs to ensure consistency and simplicity for users.**]

 Also, the following points were emphasised, to facilitate creation, updates and adoption: